 Pursuant to the rules and regulations of the New York State Environmental Quality Review Act ("SEQRA," Article 8 of the Environmental Conservation Law and its implementing regulations at 6 NYCRR 617), the Town Board, acting as Lead Agency, determined by resolution on March 7, 2023 that the Proposed Action has the potential to result in one or more significant adverse environmental impacts and that an Environmental Impact Statement ("EIS") shall be prepared.
-This draft Scoping Document was prepared as in initial step in the environmental review process to guide the preparation of the Draft EIS ("DEIS").
+This Scoping Document was prepared as in initial step in the environmental review process to guide the preparation of the Draft EIS ("DEIS").
 As set forth in the SEQRA regulations, the primary goals of the scoping process are to focus the EIS on potentially significant adverse impacts and to eliminate consideration of those impacts that are not significant or that are irrelevant.

-As required by SEQRA regulations, and in order to allow the public sufficient opportunity to comment on the draft DEIS Scoping Document, the Town Board will accept comments on this document.
-Comments may be submitted in writing to the Yorktown Town Clerk, 363 Underhill Avenue, Yorktown Heights, NY, 10598 or by email to: townclerk@yorktownny.org.
-A public scoping session, for the purposes or receiving oral comments, will also be held by the Town Board on April 4, 2023 during the regularly scheduled Town Board meeting at 7:30 P.M.
+As required by SEQRA regulations, and in order to allow the public sufficient opportunity to comment on the draft DEIS Scoping Document, the Town Board accepted written comments on the draft from March 24, 2023 through April 14, 2023.
+A public scoping session, for the purposes or receiving oral comments, was held by the Town Board on April 4, 2023 and the scope was reviewed at the April 10th meeting of the Planning Board and April 18th and April 19th meetings of the Yorktown Advisory Board on Architecture & Community Appearance and Conservation Board, respectively.